bll123/di/README-new.txt

     MP Math: gmp or libtommath (optional)

 BUG REPORTS

+    I need to know what operating system and what version of operating system you are on.
+Also which compiler, and the version of the compiler.

     For build issues, capture the output from `make`, and the files listed below.